 Butch Vig - Musician and record producer; born August 2, 1955 (age 55) in Viroqua, Wisconsin.
 Best known as the drummer of the Madison, Wisconsin-based alternative rockband Garbage and the producer of multi-platinum selling album Nevermind by Nirvana.

-Orson Welles - Actor and producer; born May 6, 1915 in Kenosha, Wisconsin.
+Orson Welles - Actor and producer; born on May 6, 1915 in Kenosha, Wisconsin.

-Gene Wilder - Actor; born Jerome Silberman June 11, 1933 in Milwaukee, Wisconsin.
+Gene Wilder - Actor; born Jerome Silberman on June 11, 1933 in Milwaukee, Wisconsin.

 Frank Lloyd Wright - Architect. born June 8, 1867 in Richland Center, Wisconsin.
 Wright's well known works include the The S. C. Johnson and Son Administration Building in Racine, WI built in 1936; the Larkin Building in Buffalo, NY built in 1904; Fallingwater, a house in Mill Run, PA, built in 1936; the Guggenheim Museum in New York City, built in 1943; and The Unitarian Meeting House in Madison, WI (1947 to 1951).
 Wright's summer home, Taliesin, is located in Spring Green, Wisconsin.

-David Zucker - Film director, producer and screenwriter (Airplane); born October 16, 1947 in Milwaukee, Wisconsin.
+David Zucker - Film director, producer and screenwriter (Airplane); born on October 16, 1947 in Milwaukee, Wisconsin.

 The Statue on top of the State Capitol dome is not "Forward" but is officially named "Wisconsin" and has also been nicknamed the "Golden Lady."

 Wisconsin has more lakes than our neighbor to the west, Minnesota, that promotes itself as the "Land of 10,000 Lakes."
 Wisconsin boasts over 15,000 lakes within the state and an estimated 1017 miles of shore along the Great Lakes.